juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 3. Creating the window ~ getting the pointer to this.

-4.
+4. Setting up the current context to be our window.

-5. Setting up the current context to be our window.
+5. Initialization library with GLEW (for handling OpenGL context in a modern way and using the platform dependend extensions).

-6. Initialization library with GLEW (for handling OpenGL context in a modern way and using the platform dependend extensions).
+6. Looping the running window.

-7. Looping the running window.
+6.1 Polling the events (like user input).

-7.1 Polling the events (like user input).
+6.2 Clearing the screen with red color.

-7.2 Clearing the screen with red color.
+6.3 Swaping buffers.

-7.3 Swaping buffers.
+7. Window with the context is created.

 ![image](https://user-images.githubusercontent.com/72278818/128518820-7ddc77f0-a302-4de6-8367-76a57da42c92.png)